We're sorry for the reason you're here, but we're glad you've found us.

 Today TCF has about 660 chapters serving all 50 states plus Washington D.C., Puerto Rico, and Guam offer friendship, understanding, and hope to bereaved parents, siblings, grandparents, and other family members during the natural grieving process after a child has died.
 Around the world more than 30 countries have a Compassionate Friends presence, encircling the globe with support so desperately needed when the worst has happened.

-Location: Catalina Methodist Church, 2700 E Speedway Blvd.
+Location: Catalina Methodist Church in the Fellowship Hall, 2700 E Speedway Blvd.